 How it's made

-We consider ourselves as absolute beginners.
-And we are.
-Only 7 years in and we most certainly haven’t brewed our best soy sauce yet.
+We still see ourselves as absolute beginners, and we are.
+Ten years in, and we’re certain we haven’t brewed our best soy sauce yet.

 Soil